Do you have sexual fetishes or fantasies? Read this article for one point of view on these desires!

 "I like your blog," someone will whisper to me at a party.
 It's their secret — and I guess it's a dirty one since they whisper it to me.
 Yes, I write a humor blog — which does, occasionally, address sexual penchants.
 Interestingly, the issues surrounding both are similar.

 There's a certain terror in being amused or aroused by something outside the norm.
 When I first started listening to my favorite comedy podcast which finds humor in all things, (including truly horrific news items), I was a little taken aback by the conflict I felt at my reaction.
 "I'm a decent person," I thought, "and yet I'm laughing at this …" I felt the same kind of discord in what I was turned on by, "But I can't be this terrible … What is wrong with me?"
-5 Wacky Sexual Fetishes To Start Your Day
+5 Sexual Fetishes That'll Make You Question Your Entire Existence

 When it comes down to it, while we many not wish to find certain things funny, you like what you like.
 Similarly, many people find they have certain sexual desires — which they would, in a perfect world, prefer to dismiss.